-- b) Explain what measures your organization takes to ensure that any third-party organization that it relies on to make an assessment: - i. to vi.
-The College does not use third parties to make an assessment. - c) If your organization relies on a third party to conduct credential assessments. - i. to iii.
-The College does not use third parties to conduct credential assessments. - d) If your organization relies on a third party to conduct competency assessments: - i.
+- c) If your organization relies on a third party to conduct credential assessments. - i. to iii.
+The College does not use third parties to conduct credential assessments. - If your organization relies on a third party to conduct competency assessments: - i.
 Describe the methodology used to evaluate competency.

 The diagnostic assessment is a written and practical evaluation of applicants' knowledge, hands-on, critical thinking, and clinical application skills.
 The assessment determines whether applicants have the competencies taught in the Ontario massage therapy programs.
+The

-The Diagnostic Assessment consists of three components, each of which evaluates specific types of competencies.
+Diagnostic Assessment consists of three components, each of which evaluates specific types of competencies.

-- Diagnostic Health Studies Written Examination (Diagnostic MCQ) applicants participate in a computer mediated multiple-choice examination focused on health studies and massage therapy theory. - 2. - Diagnostic Objectively Structured Clinical Examination (Diagnostic OSCE) - applicants rotate through a series of stations in which they must demonstrate practical skills. - Comprehensive Clinical Evaluation applicants participate in a twohour clinical placement under the supervision of a registered massage therapist and are required to complete a comprehensive massage therapy treatment to a new client. - ii.
+- 1. Diagnostic Health Studies Written Examination (Diagnostic MCQ) applicants participate in a computer mediated multiple-choice examination focused on health studies and massage therapy theory. - Diagnostic Objectively Structured Clinical Examination (Diagnostic OSCE) - applicants rotate through a series of stations in which they must demonstrate practical skills. - 3.
+Comprehensive Clinical Evaluation applicants participate in a twohour clinical placement under the supervision of a registered massage therapist and are required to complete a comprehensive massage therapy treatment to a new client. - ii.
 Explain how the methodology used to evaluate prior learning is validated and how often it is validated. - ii.
 Explain how the methodology used to evaluate competency is validated and how often it is validated.